nvanlaerebeke/mitto/src/Readme.md

 	  - Websocket TransmitQueue/Thread vs SendAsync

 Features:
-  - Create a connection type for IPC
+  - Create a connection type for IPC (WCF) - what can can be used on linux & osx?

   - Add bandwidth limiting to WebSocketSharp